Patient Safety is our highest priority

 - Masks for Staff: All T.J. team members wear masks.

-- Masks for Patients and Visitors: All patients and anyone with them will be required to wear a mask while in our healthcare facilities.
-Patient masks will be provided, if needed, and visitors are required to provide their own mask.
+- Masks for Patients and Visitors: All patients, caregivers and support persons will be required to wear a mask while in our healthcare facilities for the duration of their visit.

 - Hand Sanitizer: Hand sanitizer is available at each entrance and at numerous locations throughout each building.
 Everyone is asked to sanitize their hands when they enter the building.
 In addition, each member of our healthcare staff sanitizes their hands before and after each patient encounter.